lemlac/mulem/docs/reference.md

   + 5 + 6
 ```

 We aren't method chaining, so we can't just put `.` in front if each operator.
-Instead, We can give a special rule to for a leading `~` (colon).
+Instead, We can give a special rule to for a leading `~` (tilde).
 When a line starts with `~`, it continues from the previous line and the `~` gets consumed like a trailing `\`.
 This allows us to use Mulem's expression splitting to make this much more readable.

 ```
 x = 1